 How to write great web copy

 Writing for web is very different to writing brochure copy but we often see the same words and techniques used for both.
-The web design agency Supercool explains why web copy is important and get down to the nitty-gritty of making it work.
+Katie Parry from digital agency and arts sector specialists, Supercool explains why web copy is important and get down to the nitty-gritty of making it work.

 Before we get to the nitty-gritty, it's useful to understand how web copy is different from brochure copy.